sreekanthputta/SADA-GCP_Challenge/loomings/README.md

 # Input

 The code requires a data input which is 'loomings.txt' in the working directory.
-It also requires the Minio Server's URL, access key and secret key, which are provided above.
+It also requires the S3 Server's URL, access key and secret key, which are provided above.

 # Output